Australia’s most populous state declares wildfire emergency

 A statewide total fire ban announced on Tuesday will remain in place until midnight on Saturday.

-Around 3 million hectares (7.4 million acres) of land has burnt nationwide during a torrid past few months, with six people killed and more than 800 homes destroyed.
+Around 3 million hectares (7.4 million acres) of land has burned nationwide during a torrid past few months, with six people killed and more than 800 homes destroyed.

 The annual Australian fire season, which peaks during the Southern Hemisphere summer, started early after an unusually warm and dry winter.